b-2-r/qubes-zsvpn/README.md

 Press any key to continue...
 ```

-At this point the script starts the VPN client.
+At this point create-proxyvm.sh starts the VPN client.
 Wait until the client did finish launching.
-Then, log into the VPN client and establish a connection with your your preferred VPN server.
+Then, log into the VPN client and establish a connection with your preferred VPN server.
 If the client shows you a **"YOU ARE CONNECTED"** message, go back to your dom0 console and wake up the script by pressing any key on your keyboard.

-**Note:**
+> **Note:**

-You must wait until you see the **"YOU ARE CONNECTED"** message from the VPN client before you proceed with the script.
+> You must wait until you see the **"YOU ARE CONNECTED"** message from the VPN client before you proceed with the script.
+>

-**Also note:**
+> **Also note:**

-If the client shows you a **Problem checking IP Location Error: ETIMEDOUT** message, you can safely ignore this, it will not influence the final ProxyVM in any way.
+> If the client shows you a **Problem checking IP Location Error: ETIMEDOUT** message, you can safely ignore this, it will not influence the final ProxyVM in any way.

+If everything is working fine you should see a few more info messages.

 ```
 [INFO] Parsing OpenVPN's command line arguments.